Xristian Tjakra

-Hey, it's Xris and welcome back to the channel.
 Today I’m going over the unboxing and first impressions of the new Profitec Pro 800 2.0.

-Okay, so as you probably saw earlier, this machine is insanely heavy.
+This machine is insanely heavy.
 It arrived on a small pallet and weighed a total of roughly 150lbs.
 Luckily the delivery driver was kind enough to help me bring it up the stairs.

 So going into the unboxing experience, it surprisingly came in the same size and shape box as the Profitec Pro 700 - despite being like twice the weight.